pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

 What is the flow here?
 First we login (or we check if we are still logged in) to the tenant.
 And then we execute commands to get and/or modify passing the web url as an param.
-It does look very similar don\'t you think?
+It does look very similar don't you think?
 Both are really readable, logical and easy to maintain.
 Of course there will be scenarios when one is better over the other or one just does not support it (yet).
-In this simple example above we see the way we \'connect\' is different.
+In this simple example above we see the way we 'connect' is different.
 In PnP.PowerShell we usually connect to the site we want to change but in CLI for M365 we connect to the tenant, and not only that, the CLI [persists the connection](https://pnp.github.io/cli-microsoft365/concepts/persisting-connection/).
-This is very handy when you do CLI work on your tenant every day on multiple sites and you don\'t want to start every time from logging in (connecting).
+This is very handy when you do CLI work on your tenant every day on multiple sites and you don't want to start every time from logging in (connecting).
 Also it would seem that CLI for M365 would be better for a scenario were we have a list of sites we need to loop and apply some change.